 - Handling requests about clients, e.g. appearances, quotes and charity requests

 SKILLS & QUALITIES

-- Great organisational skills: the person in this role must first and foremost be a fantastic administrator, as well as creative and interested in the book industry
+- Great organisational skills: the person in this role must first and foremost be a fantastic administrator

 - Excellent communication skills, both verbal and written